SHADE-AI/shade-ai/training_material/corral_quickstart.md

 **Cluster Access**

-Corral is mounted on the login nodes of Frontera, Longhorn, and Lonestar6.
-Additionally, corral is mounted on the compute nodes of Frontera and Lonestar6.
+Corral is mounted on the login and compute nodes of Frontera and Lonestar6.
 For I/O intensive tasks, it may be more efficient to stage data by copying from Corral to the $SCRATCH or $WORK file systems on specific machines.
+Data must be staged on Longhorn as Corral is not directly mounted.

 **JupyterHub Access**